Skip to main content

 Watch this nine-minute video about Antonia’s brain surgery performed by Dr. Jeffrey G. Ojemann at Children’s.

-Dr. Richard Ellenbogen discusses a surgery to help children suffering from a rare brain condition called MoyaMoya.
+Dr. Richard Ellenbogen discusses surgery to help children who have a rare brain condition called moyamoya disease.

 Ask KOMO: Concussions (00:02:11)

 Dr. Monique Burton covers the signs and symptoms of concussions, along with treatment and tips for preventing concussions.
 Learn more about sports concussions and Seattle Children's Sports Concussion Program.

 In this KOMO TV special, host Molly Shen shares stories of how the team at Children's helps kids stay in the game amidst sports injuries and healthcare conditions.
 The program covers areas such as ACL injuries, asthma, nutrition, scoliosis and concussions.

 Dr. Dimitri Christakis discusses the effect of TV viewing on children on KING TV’s special Learning to Learn.

 Mark Fadool, clinical director of mental health services at Odessa Brown Children's Clinic, provides early warning signs of mental health issues in kids and teens and urges us all to notice the signs and act early.

 Healthlink: ADHD Impact

 Dr. Chris Varley, director of the Child and Adolescent Psychiatry program at Seattle Children’s, comments on the struggles children with ADHD face, and a new study showing children with ADHD are more likely to suffer from early anxiety and behavior problems.

 Healthlink: Teen Suicide Prevention (00:03:02)